adruino-io/waterrino/README.md

 Future changes will include:
 - [ ] Storing data (rotations/strokes over time) on SD-card (already possible via serial)
+- [ ] Precise adjustment for strokes:meters travelled ratio
 - [ ] Pause/Interrupt function
 - [ ] Cleaning of code-base (original project was merged for ease of editing)

 ### DIY rower

-The DIY rower is derived from the Nohrd WaterRower (same dimensions) and uses the same mode of action for generating resistance (water tank).
+The DIY rower is derived from the Nohrd WaterRower (similar dimensions) and uses the same mode of action for generating resistance (water tank).
+The build instruction can be found [here](https://github.com/adruino-io/waterrino/blob/master/WaterRino_german.pdf).

 Future changes will include:
 - [ ] Uploading translated version of the build instruction